Elder Henry Cummings

 Over time Henry re-established cordial relations with his Shaker siblings, and with others in the Society who had been close friends.
 He took up the trade of broom making, which he had learned during his time in the Enfield Shaker community.
 He became a strong, outspoken advocate for the causes of temperance and women’s suffrage.
 He donated critical funds for a public town library and joined the Methodist church.
 Perhaps his most lasting contribution to the story of Shakerism in Enfield was a series of articles that he wrote for the local paper, The Enfield Advocate.
 Henry had always valued history, and he was a gifted writer.
 His articles provide a detailed and nuanced view of Shaker life in the second half of the 19th century.

 Henry Cummings died on October 21, 1913, in Enfield, New Hampshire.
 He is buried in Oak Grove Cemetery in Enfield.

 Author’s Note: In Shaker documents and public records, the family name is spelled both “Cummings” and “Cumings.”
 Variations in spelling were fairly common in the 18th and 19th centuries.
 After his apostasy, Henry usually signed his name “Cumings” and his Shaker siblings more frequently used “Cummings.”

 Original author: Mary Ann Haagen

-Editor’s Note: Everyone interested in the Enfield, NH, Shakers will enjoy The Collected Writings of Henry Cumings (1834-1913), compiled with introduction by Mary Ann Haagen.
+Editor’s Note: Everyone interested in the Enfield, NH, Shakers will enjoy The Collected Writings of Henry Cumings (1834-1913), compiled with an introduction by Mary Ann Haagen.
 Collected for the first time in this volume, Henry Cumings’ writings offer the reader a lively and detailed account of the Shaker community he knew so well, and its influence on the town of Enfield, New Hampshire.
 259 pages, illustrated.
 Available on Amazon and in the Enfield Shaker Museum Gift Shop.